Conformal Field Theory with Two Kinds of Bosonic Fields and Two Linear Dilatons: Introduction

 \section{Introduction}

-The simplest non-critical bosonic string background is the linear dilaton \cite{1}.
-Various properties of the string theory in the presence of this background have been studied, $e.g.$ see Res. \cite{1,2,3,4}.
-Therefore, among the various conformal field theories (CFTs) the linear dilaton CFT has some interesting applications in the string theory.
-That is, this CFT appears as an ingredient in many string backgrounds, critical and non-critical.
-For example, it provides an explicit Lagrangian formulation of the Virasoro minimal models \cite{5} and WZW models \cite{5}, and is an essential part of 2d string theory \cite{6}.
+Among the various conformal field theories (CFTs) the linear dilaton CFT has some interesting applications in the string theory, $e.g.$ see \cite{1,2,3,4,5,6}.
+In this CFT, modification of the energy-momentum tensor was anticipated by a linear dilaton field.
+This CFT significantly changes the behavior of the worldsheet theory.
 In addition, this CFT is a consistent way for reducing the spacetime dimension without compactification.
-Besides, this CFT significantly changes the behavior of the branes and classical solutions of them \cite{7}.
-According to its importance we proceed to develop the linear dilaton CFT.
-Note that in this CFT, modification of the energy-momentum tensor was anticipated by a linear dilaton field ($e.g.$ see Ref. \cite{8}).
+The linear dilaton CFT also appears as an ingredient in many string backgrounds, critical and non-critical.
+According to its importance we proceed to develop it.

 In this paper we consider an action which is generalization of the bosonic part of the ${\cal{N}}=2$ superstring theory.
 In addition, we introduce two linear dilaton fields to build our model.
 Thus, we study a conformally invariant field theory in two flat dimensions.
 Anticipating to the string theory, we refer to these two dimensions as the string worldsheet.
 Various OPEs of the model will be calculated.
 Due to the dilaton fields, some of these OPEs, and also conformal transformations of the worldsheet fields $X^\mu(\sigma , \tau)$ and $Y^\mu(\sigma , \tau)$ have deviations from the standard forms.
 Presence of some parameters in the central charge enables us to receive a desirable dimension for the spacetime.
 The algebra of the oscillators reveals that the oscillators of $X$-fields do not commute with that of $Y$-fields.